Titaniumtown/Mojtopia/README.md

 # Mojtopia

-This project aims to use a Yatopia-like build system, but remapping to mojang's mappings via https://github.com/MiniDigger/Toothpick
+This project aims to use a Yatopia-like build system, but remapping to mojang's mappings via https://github.com/MiniDigger/Toothpick.

+But as of now, the aim of the project is simply to allow having Yatopia (or any other Paper fork) as an upstream instead of just Paper.

 ## Building